rrgreen77/bcog-final-abberzip-data-analysis/README.md

 My analysis is outlined in a Jupyter notebook, and is composed of:
 * A background section explaining the study
 * Seven steps as follows:
-     * Step 1: Amalgamate the data I need from 3 separate files (runInfo, clickData, trackAllData) and put it into a master spreadsheet with all particpants.
+     * Step 1: Amalgamate the data I need from 3 separate files (runInfo, clickData, trackAllData) and put it into a master spreadsheet with all particpants
-     * Step 2: Flip each mousetracking trajectory to be on one side to simplify analysis.
+     * Step 2: Flip each mousetracking trajectory to be on the left side (to simplify analysis)
-     * Step 3: Create a plot of the x and y positions of the mouse during trial type 11 and Blocks 2 and 7 (the testing phases)
+     * Step 3: For one participant: Create a plot of the x and y positions of the mouse during trial type 11 (target trial) and Blocks 2 and 7 (the testing phases)
-     * Step 4: Create a plot of the average mouse trajectories during blocks 2 and 7 (the testing phases) using interpolation
+     * Step 4: For one participant: Create a plot of the average mouse trajectories during blocks 2 and 7 (the testing phases) using interpolation
-     * Step 5: Calculate the areas under the curve
+     * Step 5: For one participant: Calculate the areas under the curve
-     * Step 6: Calculate the area under the curve for all participants
+     * Step 6: For all participants: Calculate the areas under the curve
      * Step 7: Determine the statistical significance of the average AUC difference result
 * A conclusion section that interprets the final results and outlines possible future improvements for the project and the analysis